ghadaAwad99/WeatherForecastApp/README.md

 # Weather Forecast Application
-"Cloudy" is an android weather forecast application built using MVVM architectural design pattern.
+"Cloudy" is an android weather forecast application hat displays weather status in your location or any location from your choise with multiple features.

+## Built With
+- MVVM architectural design pattern.
+- Retrofit
+- ROOM
+- Coroutines
+- LiveData

 ## Features
 - Detect the weather in your current location for the moment and for the future 48 hours and 7 days.